 This has nothing to do with misandry or sex discrimination.
 It is just what it is.
 If you had to associate surfing with gender, it would probably be feminine.

-As, for example, rugby, boxing, ice hockey, American football, and mixed martial arts are still predominantly male things.
+For example, rugby, boxing, ice hockey, American football, and mixed martial arts are still predominantly male activities.